Constraints on a dark matter sub-halo near the Sun from pulsar timing: Appendix

-\textit{Accelerations from stars and gas}--To obtain constraints on the measured acceleration arising from stars in the Galaxy, we used \textit{Gaia} sources for which the 3D position can be computed, that is all sources with available sky positions and parallaxes.
+\textit{Accelerations from stars and gas}--To obtain constraints on the differential acceleration arising from stars in the Galaxy near the common center of PSR J1640+2224/PSR J1713+0747, we used \textit{Gaia} sources for which the 3D position can be computed, that is all sources with available sky positions and parallaxes.
 We selected only stars with positive parallaxes $\varpi$ with relative uncertainty smaller than $20\%$, i.e. the ones satisfying $\varpi/\sigma_{\varpi}>5$.
 This selection ensures that $1/\varpi$ is a reasonably good estimator of the distance to the stars.
-The acceleration signal across the stellar sample is then computed between the quadrupole PSR J1640+2224/PSR J1713+0747.
+The acceleration signal across the stellar sample is then computed between the binary pulsar pairs PSR J1640+2224/PSR J1713+0747.
 We use the stellar mass estimates from the Gaia astrophysical parameters table when available, and assume a mass of 1 $M_{\odot}$ otherwise.
 This mass assumption is rather conservative compared to the typical stellar mass for \textit{Gaia} sources, and is intended to provide an upper limit on the total stellar acceleration from this Gaia sample.
 We also utilize a Monte Carlo sampling technique to estimate the range of plausible accelerations based on the uncertainties in the \textit{Gaia} data.
 This resamples across sky position, distance and mass (when available).
 In each iteration, we recompute the total acceleration.
+In addition, we have computed the acceleration that would be experienced with $\sim$ 0.5 kpc of the common center of PSR J1640+2224/PSR J1713+0747 by using the disk component of the \texttt{Galpy} potential \cite{Bovy2015}.
+This increases the threshold by a factor of $\sim$ two relative to the value determined above using \textit{Gaia} data, but does not change the result significantly.